sketch-hq/SketchAPI/docs/pages/plugins-releases-56.md

 // Pass true as an optional second argument to convert instead of assign document.changeColorSpace(ColorSpace.P3, true)

-// You can set colorSpace but you can only assign a new colorspace this way (you can't convert) document.colorSpace = ColorSpace.P3
+// You can set colorSpace but you can only assign a new colorspace this way (you can’t convert) document.colorSpace = ColorSpace.P3

 // When creating a new document you can also specify the color profile